-According to a study published in the American Heart Association journal Circulation, eating more fruits and vegetables as a young adult is associated with less calcified coronary artery plaque two decades later.
+Researchers have found an important discovery.
+According to a study published in the American Heart Association journal Circulation, eating more fruits and veggies as a young adult is associated with less calcified coronary artery plaque two decades later.

 A CT scan can detect a disease that hardens the arteries and underlies many types of heart disease called atherosclerosis while it can measure calcified coronary artery plaque.

 The published research also reports the findings of scans 20 years later.
-Researchers found those eating the most fruit and vegetables each day had a 26 percent lower chance of developing calcified plaque compared to those eating the least amount of fruits and vegetables.
+Researchers found those eating the most fruit and vegetables each day had a 26% lower chance of developing calcified plaque.

 “People shouldn’t assume that they can wait until they’re older to eat healthy—our study suggests that what you eat as a young adult may be as important as what you eat as an older adult, ” said lead author Michael D. Miedema, M.D., senior consulting cardiologist and clinical investigator at the Minneapolis Heart Institute, Minneapolis, Minnesota.